tecnoyucas/meta/documentation/github-project-guidelines.md

   and the state of it).
 - Please try not to create huge issues, make them as short and clear scoped as possible.
-If you need some sort of complex issue, please brake it down into smaller pieces.
+If you need some sort of complex issue, please break it down into smaller pieces.

 ### The workflow